 Save money by ordering... your meal with a side for the table to share; the portions are monstrous.
 The crispy asparagus with basil aioli goes with any of the entrees and is a no fail.

-Another popular off-season menu is at Flame, one of Vail’s most esteemed restaurants known for its kobe beef.
-Flame features the $81.50 special: two entrees, a side, plus one appetizer to share for $81.50.
+Another popular off-season menu is at Flame, one of Vail’s most esteemed restaurants known for its Kobe beef.
+In past mud seasons, Flame has featured the $81.50 special: two entrees, a side, plus one appetizer to share for $81.50.
 You won’t believe you can get that much food for that price — and of such quality.
 We’re talking a high-end steak dinner for two in an elegant dining room with unparalleled service.
 With tip and taxes, if you skip the $25 glass of wine each, you can leave for around $100.Continue to 5 of 7 below.

 05 of 07

-Until recently, Vail’s brunch scene was dead.
+Until the last few years, Vail’s brunch scene was dead.
 But with the opening of an adorable French brasserie named Vintage, brunch has been revived.
 It can also save you money if you’re on a budget vacation.

 Instead of getting both breakfast and lunch, sleep in, enjoy your in-room coffee on the balcony and opt for a late brunch that can hold the space of two meals, until dinner time.
 Vintage’s brunch is write-home-about-it-good, dished up in a location that’s just as sweet.
 Walls are lined with beautiful artwork in gold gilded frames.
 Cocktails are beautiful enough to deserve their own frames.
 Vintage is known for its benedicts and for good reason.
 Try them, and thank us later.